A Year in the Merde

-Table of Contents

-SEPTEMBRE: Never the Deux Shall Meet Why the French distrust all English, and more particularly anyone who can't speak French (for example, moi).

-OCTOBRE: One Foot in the Merde I visit different parts of Paris, touristy and less so, treading in plenty of dog-poop, literal and metaphorical.

-NOVEMBRE: Make Yourself Chez Moi Looking for an apartment.
-The garret myth — shared hole-in-the-floor toilets are "romantic"?

-DÉCEMBRE: God Save the Cuisine With my palate attuned to French cuisine, I try my best to get nostalgic about British food.

-JANVIER: A Maison in the Country I discover the EU-subsidized quaintness of rural France and decide to buy a suspiciously cheap cottage.

-FÉVRIER: Make Amour, Not War Tensions as the Iraq war looms.
-Meanwhile, a girl tries her best to turn me into a Latin lover with an intensive course in French sexual traditions.

-MARS: The Joy of Suppositories I explore France's wildly generous medical system and even try out typical French "treatment by the back door".

-AVRIL: Liberté, égalité, Get Out of My Way I find that the French are secretly quite fond of English speakers after all.
-This is especially true of the exotic Florence.

-MAI: 1968 and All That With countless long weekends, holiday allowances to be used up, and the inevitable strikes, the French know that if you haven't finished your year's work by May 1, you're in the merde.

 Explanation of the novel's title

 The title of the book refers, in a metaphorical way, to all the difficult situations Paul West finds himself in during his stay in France, but also, literally, to the huge amount of dog excrement that can be found in the streets of Paris in this fiction.
 "A Year in the Merde" is also an allusion to A Year in Provence by Peter Mayle, an earlier work on Anglo-French cultural relations.

 In the same way, the title Merde Actually is a further allusion to the film Love Actually (2003) starring Hugh Grant.
 In both cases there is a vein of light comedy exploited by director and author respectively.
 There is the additional coincidence that Love Actually came out in the year in which Stephen Clarke was writing A Year in the Merde and its sequel Merde Actually, and relating it to the war in Iraq which was staged at that time – to the detriment of Franco- US relations.